ansible/awx/docs/docsite/rst/userguide/inventories.rst

 |Inventories_create_new - create new inventory|

 .. |Inventories_create_new - create new inventory| image:: ../common/images/inventories-create-new-inventory.png
-   :alt: Inventories create new create new inventory
+   :alt: Create new create new inventory

 2. Enter the appropriate details into the following fields: